Tom-Nagy/walking-around/README.md

 Issue : The background images are not filling all the viewport.
 Solve : Using Bootstrap grid and container; if the content of the page is bigger than 100vh, then it is not necessary (and not recommended) to provide height for the containers.
 If the content is smaller than 100vh, then providing a height of 100vh will fix the covering issue.
-For responsiveness ```height: auto``` can on the wrapper can be coupled with taylor media query with ```height: 100vh```.
+For responsiveness ```height: auto``` can be added on the wrapper and can be coupled with tailored media query with ```height: 100vh```.

 ### Unsolved

-Issue : The callout button of the home page is not aligned with the the copyright text.
+Issue : The callout button of the home page is not aligned with the copyright text.

 Issue : The background-image is flickering when scrolling the content.

-Issue : The background-attachment is set to fixed, but the content and the background image are scrolling together on "real phones" but it respond as expected with the google DevTools.
+Issue : The background-attachment is set to fixed, but the content and the background image are scrolling together on phones but it responds as expected on laptops.

 # Credit